wongcyrus/AI-Handwrite-Grader/README.md

-# ai-scoring-handwriting-assignment
+# AI-Handwrite-Grader
-Jupyter notebook to score student handwriting assignment with AI

-Teacher just need to fork this repo and score your student assignment in Codespaces.
+This project designed to help teachers grade their students' handwriting assignments using AI.
+The notebook provides a template file for the teacher to fill in their class name list and standard answers, and then uses computer vision to analyze the students' scanned assignments and generate a website for the teacher to input scores.
+The notebook also includes post-processing steps to generate score reports and annotated scripts, as well as an option to email the scores back to the students.
+This tool can save teachers time and provide more accurate and consistent grading.

 ## Template File
-NamelistAndAnswerTemplate.xlsx - the template of your class name list and standard answers. smtp-template.config - the GMAIL SMTP Server information.
+1. NamelistAndAnswerTemplate.xlsx - the template of your class name list and standard answers.
+2. smtp-template.config - Rename it to smtp-template.config and provide the GMAIL SMTP Server information

 ## High level steps
 1. Begin by forking this repository.